CMPSC-310-AI-Spring2023/challenge07-ai-team-1/outline.md

 - The accuracy and bias of AI are uncertain.

 But is AI really all that bad?
 Today we are going to take a deeper dive into some of the benefits and challenges of integrating AI into the education system.

+### Post 3 Caption
+AI can be used in a classroom setting to help educators teach.
+AI is evolving more and more by the day, and educators can use AI in certain ways to make things easier for them.
+If educators learned how to use AI, they could figure out how to use it to help them and their students.
+Educators could lighten their work load and they could also use it in certain ways to help them teach their students

+Intelligent tutoring can be used by educators to improve student engagement and academic performance.
+This would help educators give their students a more personalized learning experience based on what the AI tutor says.
+AI can analyze student data and adapt to their learning styles by providing them with feedback that is tailored to their individual needs and abilities.

+AI can take on many of the time consuming jobs that educators are currently expected to do.
+For example record keeping, and marking up grades.
+It can also help educators do their planning for things and help them come up with ideas for projects and assignments.
+AI can be used to help educators come up with learning objectives for students as well.